Marble Arch: Dualling of Park Lane

-Park Lane was widened as part of the Park Lane Improvement Scheme of the London County Council, and the Marble Arch became stranded on a traffic island.
-The scheme required an act of Parliament – the Park Lane Improvement Act 1958 (6 & 7 Eliz.
+The Park Lane Improvement Act 1958 (6 & 7 Eliz.
 2. c.
-63) – and during the passage of this act the possibility of providing an underpass instead of a roundabout was dismissed due to excessive cost and the need to demolish buildings on Edgware Road.
-As part of the scheme, gardens were laid out around the arch on the traffic island.
-The works took place between 1960 and 1964.
+63) was duly enacted.
+During the passage of the Act, the possibility of providing an underpass instead of a roundabout was dismissed due to excessive cost and the need to demolish buildings on Edgware Road.
+As part of the scheme, gardens were laid out around the arch on what was now a much larger traffic island.